-Madison House has a 2 lounges one of which can be used for educational purposes, as well as educational books and DVD's to support them with their education and homework.
-Staff members are always available to support children with education, and we can transport children to and from school where required.
+Mulberry Court has a dedicated young person's laptop and internet facilities available to the children and young people, as well as educational books and DVDs to support them with their education and homework.
+A staff member is always available to support children during education hours, and we can transport children to and from school where required.

 Children aged between 16 and 18 will be supported and actively encouraged to attend further education, training, employment, or an apprenticeship.
-We are able to provide home tutoring within fee for up to 6 hours per week.